julianfl0w/National-Articles-of-Understanding/README.md

 Articles of Understanding are inspired by the W3C recommendation process.

-All the Articles of Understanding are held in a publically accessible repository.
+All the Articles of Understanding are held in a publicly accessible repository.
 Any community member in Code and Coffee may recommend adding, removing, or changing things in the articles of understanding.
 These change recommendations will be called a Request For Comment (RFC).
 Any member of the community may make their opinion heard on the recommendation, and recommendations should only be adopted when there is near consensus.

 This is the change process for the articles: